-Depending on the exact methods used, overlap with some form of Death Trap
+Depending on the exact methods used, overlap with some form of Death Trap can occur.

-As a Death Trope, all spoilers will be unmarked ahead.
+As this is a Death Trope, unmarked spoilers abound.
 Beware.

 - Case Closed: Discussed when the Detective Boys get captured by Italian gangsters and fear they'll be subjected to this.

-- Parodied in Excel Saga: an attempt on Pedro's life is made by encasing his entire body in pudding, which somehow works even though he's a ghost.
+- Parodied in Excel♡Saga: an attempt on Pedro's life is made by encasing his entire body in pudding, which somehow works even though he's a ghost.

 - The Spectre was originally the ghost of murdered police detective Jim Corrigan, who was tied up in a large, cement-filled barrel that was dropped into the Gotham River.